 What we expect from our volunteers

-Some roles require specialist skills, for example, teaching English; but most roles only require enthusiasm and an interest in refugee and asylum seeker issues.
+Some roles require specialist skills, for example, specialist advice work; but most roles only require enthusiasm and an interest in refugee and asylum seeker issues.

 We ask all volunteers to commit to one day/one session per week and for a minimum of three months.
 If this level of commitment is not possible for you, please consider working as a Volunteer Fundraiser.

 We have offices in London, Yorkshire and Humber, the West Midlands and the East of England.

 How to apply

 Click here to search current volunteering opportunities and view a detailed task description for available roles.
 If you find a role that interests you, applications can be completed online or by requesting a hard copy.